BU-Center-for-Antiracist-Research/neighborhood_racial_composition_built_environment_and_health_outcome/README.md

-# Neighborhood Racial Composition, Historical Redlining and the Built Environment: A Cross-Sectional Analysis
+# Association of Neighborhood Racial and Ethnic Composition and Historical Redlining With Built Environment Indicators Derived From Street View Images in the US

-This repository contains the data and code for the paper **Neighborhood Racial Composition, Historical Redlining and the Built Environment: A Cross-Sectional Analysis**
+This repository contains the data and code for the paper **Association of Neighborhood Racial and Ethnic Composition and Historical Redlining With Built Environment Indicators Derived From Street View Images in the US**